Brighton Grammar School

-Brighton Grammar School is an independent Anglican day school for boys, located in Brighton, a south-eastern suburb of Melbourne, Victoria, Australia.
+Brighton Grammar School is a private Anglican day school for boys, located in Brighton, a south-eastern suburb of Melbourne, Victoria, Australia.

-Founded in 1882 by George Henry Crowther, Brighton Grammar has a non-selective enrolment policy and currently caters for over 1,400 students from the Early Learning Centre (ELC) to Year 12.
+Founded in 1882 by George Henry Crowther, Brighton Grammar has a non-selective enrolment policy and currently caters for over 1,500 students from the Early Learning Centre (ELC) to Year 12.
 The majority of students are drawn from the City of Bayside and surrounding suburbs of Brighton, East Brighton, Elsternwick, Hampton, Sandringham, Highett, Beaumaris and Black Rock.

-The school is affiliated with a number of associations including the Headmasters' and Headmistresses' Conference, the Junior School Heads Association of Australia (JSHAA), the Association of Heads of Independent Schools of Australia (AHISA), the Australian Anglican Schools Network, and the Associated Public Schools of Victoria (APS).
+The school is affiliated with a number of associations including the Headmasters' and Headmistresses' Conference, the Junior School Heads Association of Australia (JSHAA), the Association of Heads of Independent Schools of Australia (AHISA), the Australian Anglican Schools Network, the International Boys' Schools Coalition IBSC, and the Associated Public Schools of Victoria (APS).

 History

 Brighton Grammar School was founded on 14 February 1882, with eight male students.
 By 1890, 160 boys were in attendance.
 During the depression of the 1890s, students numbers declined rapidly.

-Brighton Grammar School’s first site was Temperly Lodge, located on Outer Crescent, north of Allee St. where the school’s Urwin Centre for Learning currently stands.
-The School’s second site, Pendennis on New St., was opened in 1886 when the school boasted near 160 pupils.
+Brighton Grammar School's first site was 165 New Street Brighton.
+It subsequently moved to Temperly Lodge, located on Outer Crescent, north of Allee Street, in which the school's Urwin Centre for Learning currently stands.
+The School's third site, Pendennis, on New Street, was opened in 1886 when the school boasted near 160 pupils.
 In 1905, the Headmaster and founder purchased Rosstrevor, a large estate south of Allee St and its surrounding swampland.
 This land is now known as the Crowther Oval, sitting at the centre of the school.
 The oval was constructed by the help of “Old Boy engineers” who called upon “4000 loads of filling” to produce the oval.